Skip to main content

 visitorCodeManagerIExternalVisitorCodeManagerRequired-Used for storing and synchronizing visitor code

 External dependencies grant developer a flexibility to adapt and use NodeJS SDK in any environment, moreover there is a number of packages provided by Kameleoon for some frequently used environments in form of dedicated npm packages.
-You can install them manually or using SDK Installation Tool (Recommended).
+You can install them manually or using SDK installation tool (recommended).
 Kameleoon provided external dependencies for NodeJS SDK:

 • @kameleoon/nodejs-event-source - based on eventsource library (can be used for NodeJS/Deno/NextJS SSR)